Thu, 03 May 2012

 Day 12

-Westwards through the vast black sand deserts of Skeiðarásanður via Kirkjubæjarklaustur then through the vast Eldhraun lava fields with its pseudocraters at Álftaver before reaching the Mýrdalssandur desert near Vik, Iceland's southernmost town (91 miles).
+Westwards on the Ring Road through the vast black sand deserts of Skeidarasandur via Kirkjubæjarklaustur then through the vast Eldhraun lava fields with its pseudo-craters at Alfaver before reaching the Myrdalssandur desert near Vik, Iceland´s southernmost town (91 miles).

 2 nights VIK - Hotel Lundi (HB)